 Soft Tissue Grafting in Knoxville, TN

-Before Dr. Cain will perform the soft tissue grafting, he will first want to identify the cause of the gum recession and treat it.
-For example, if you are suffering from periodontal disease, it is imperative to first get that serious disease under control before correcting the gums.
-In doing so, this ensures the longevity of the procedure and creates a healthy environment for the gums to heal properly.
+Before Dr. Cain performs soft tissue grafting, he will first want to identify the cause of the gum recession and treat it.
+For example, if you are suffering from periodontal disease, you must first get that serious disease under control before correcting the gums.
+Doing so ensures the procedure’s longevity and creates a healthy environment for the gums to heal properly.

 At the beginning of the procedure, Dr. Cain will clean and treat the exposed root with an antibiotic.
 Then he will create a pocket over the recession by making a small incision.
 Next, he will make a small incision at the top of the mouth (your palette) and remove a piece of connective gum tissue.

-This excised piece of gum tissue is taken and placed into the pocket created by the first incision and will be repositioned to cover the exposed root.
-Dr. Cain will carefully apply sutures to the necessary areas and apply a clear adhesive overall to protect the graft.
+This excised piece of gum tissue is placed into the pocket created by the first incision and will be repositioned to cover the exposed root.
+Dr. Cain will carefully apply sutures to the necessary areas and a clear adhesive to protect the graft.

 Soft Tissue Grafting Aftercare